Market share liability: Exculpatory evidence

 Jurisdictions and courts differ on the possibilities open to defendants to absolve themselves of market share liability.
 In Sindell (California), the court allowed defendants to bring forth exculpatory evidence and thus free themselves of liability.
 However, in Hymowitz v.
 Eli Lilly & Co.
 (New York, 1989), which also concerned prescription of DES, the Appeal Court refused to allow exculpatory evidence because it felt that doing so would undermine the theory underpinning market share liability: because liability is based on relevant market share, providing exculpatory evidence will not reduce a defendant's overall share of the market.

+Subsequent cases

-Subsequent casesSindell required plaintiffs to join defendant drug companies in a single action.
+Sindell required plaintiffs to join defendant drug companies in a single action.
 A Wisconsin court took a different approach on this issue in Collins v.
 Eli Lilly Co.
 In Collins, the court found that the plaintiff could bring a cause of action against a single defendant, and the burden of proof would be shifted to the defendant to show that they did not produce the DES taken by the plaintiff's mother.

 Efforts to expand the market share approach beyond DES cases have been mostly rejected because the strict requirements of applying market share liability.
 Courts have declined to expand the market-share approach to asbestos (Becker v.
 Baron Bros.), handguns (Hamilton v.
 Beretta), and lead paint (Santiago v.
 Sherwin Williams Co.).
 The market-share approach has been expanded to cases involving MTBE in the New York case In re Methyl Tertiary Butyl Ether.